-By the end of my three months in Israel, hours of physical labor and daily laps in the pool made my jeans loose.
-I had trimmed down some, but I was in no way waterfront ready.
+By the end of my 3 months in Israel, hours of physical labor and daily laps in the pool made my jeans loose.
+I had trimmed down some, but I was in no way waterfront-ready.

 I’d never be able to lounge around the pool, even though in it, I was still me.
 Gliding seamlessly, gold star gymnast, conqueror of the world.
 But when the time came to leave the cocoon, I would be filled with anxiety, dreading eyes on me and my body.

 Sometimes I sneak down early to just be one with the water.
-I swim beyond the restrictive rope far into the distance and, like a child, lie endlessly on my back, letting the world’s problems subside.
-Luxuriating in the safety of my liquid surrounding — heaven on earth.
+I swim beyond the restrictive rope, far into the distance, and, like a child, lie endlessly on my back, letting the world’s problems subside.
+Luxuriating in the safety of my liquid surroundings — heaven on earth.

-Then I swim back to the ropes, up the silver ladder and let myself dry off like I did as a child until someone else comes down.
+Then I swim back to the ropes, climb the silver ladder, and let myself dry off like I did as a child until someone else comes down.

 These days, my boxers are replaced by a sarong or cotton dress that I wear all the way to the dock.

-I will swim laps, tread water, lay floating on my back as the sun dries my face.
+I will swim laps, tread water, lie floating on my back as the sun dries my face.
 I love the lake.